Tom Feelings: Biography

 From the late 1960s through the 1990s, Feelings concentrated on children's books, illustrating other authors' works as well as writing his own.
 Notable titles included To Be a Slave (written by Julius Lester), Moja Means One: Swahili Counting Book, Jambo Means Hello: A Swahili Alphabet Book, and The Middle Passage: White Ships/Black Cargo.

 Feelings was married to fellow children's book author and his frequent collaborator Muriel Feelings from 1969 to 1974.

 Feelings was an artist in residence and professor of art at the University of South Carolina in Columbia, SC from 1990 to 1996.'

-Feelings died aged 70 on August 25, 2003, in Mexico, where he had been receiving treatment for cancer.
+On August 25, 2003, Feelings died at age 70 in Mexico, where he had been receiving treatment for cancer.